 Work with an experienced New York injury lawyer in cases where you feel like you’re not getting enough money to cover the costs of a workplace injury.
 Whether a workers’ comp claim must be appealed or a third party must be pursued in order to recover your full damages, The Weinstein Group is ready and able to help you in your fight.

-Call us today at 212-741-3800 to contact an experienced personal injury attorney in New York during a free, no-obligation consultation.
+Contact us today at 212-741-3800 to speak with an experienced personal injury attorney in New York during a free, no-obligation consultation.
 Being silent can mean paying for your losses out of pocket, but taking action can put you and your family back on the right financial track.